I’ve updated my butter tart list. New entries are marked with asterisks.

 14).
 Oma’s Bakery

-As a Butter Tart, I didn’t find anything special about the Oma’s Bakery entry.
+From a flavour perspective, I didn’t find anything special about the Oma’s Bakery entry.
 However, you get six smallish ones for $4.69 which makes them a better value than the ones below them.

 I tried this one when I visited San Vito Coffee House.
 When I asked where it came from, they said Goodies, but it’s much different from the Goodies one I purchased from Second Cup.
 I’m trying to seek confirmation and will adjust the post to reflect any answer I get.